rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 ## Install your own server with docker(-compose)

 ### Requirements
-You need to have Docker/Podman installed to run a rustdesk-server as a docker-container
+You need to have Docker/Podman installed to run a rustdesk-server as a docker container

 ### Docker examples
 #### Linux/amd64